Creating Graphs

 Label Control Type Description

-Automatic Checkbox When checked, keystrokes are monitored and as cell changes are detected the graph is automatically refreshed (also requires that Graph in worksheet is set to data).
+Automatic Toggle Button When selected, keystrokes are monitored and as cell changes are detected the graph is automatically refreshed (also requires that Worksheet is set to data).

-Scale Dropdown Lets you scale the image displayed in Excel at 100%, 75%, 50%, or 25% so as the graph gets larger, you can see more of it within the workbook without having to scroll.
+Zoom Out Button Decreases the scale the image displayed in Excel by 5% so as the graph gets larger, you can see more of it within the workbook without having to scroll.

 View Dropdown list The name of the column in the styles worksheet which controls which set of Yes/No values to use when creating the diagrams.
 This dropdown list is explained in more detail in the section Creating Views.